 The latest and potentially biggest tax evasion scandal to engulf the EU to date has been debated by MEPs in Strasbourg yesterday afternoon, with Left MEPs demanding urgent concrete action to stop this and other fraudulent practices inside the EU once and for all.

-This issue has already been very big in Germany and Denmark, where very large sums of public funding have been lost due to tax fraud, but previous scandals are being put in a broader context by the “The #CumExFiles“, a joint investigation by 19 European media from twelve countries, coordinated by the German non-profit newsroom CORRECTIV.
+This issue has already made headlines in Germany and Denmark where huge amounts of public funding have been lost due to tax fraud.
+However, previous scandals are being put in a broader context by the “The #CumExFiles“, a joint investigation by 19 European media from twelve countries, coordinated by the German non-profit newsroom CORRECTIV.

 The new scandal highlights that bankers have acted as promoters of an international tax fraud to help their clients get a refund for a tax they never paid involving an important number of EU countries and amounting to an estimate of €55 billion.